 Neuronal excitability

 We are also interested in bridging the gap between understanding how sensory neurons are activated in the normal, uninjured state and how their function is altered in conditions that are associated with pain, in particular arthritis and inflammatory bowel disease.
 By understanding how sensory neurons are activated in pathological conditions, we hope to identify novel avenues for therapeutics.
 To study the properties of particular sensory neurons we use retrograde tracing techniques: a fluorescent substance is injected into the site of interest (e.g. knee joint, or distal colon) and then travels up the sensory nerve fibres to the cell bodies - we can then use the fluorescence to specifically characterise the function of neurons coming from the site of interest and their functionality changes in disease.
-For example, in the diagram below, the left image shows fast-blue (LB) labelled lumbosacral neurons, yellow arrows represent FB+ neurones showing expression of the marker of interest, in this case GDNF family receptor alpha-3 (Gfrα3, middle panel) and white arrowheads represent FB+ neurons that do not express the marker of interest.
+For example, in the diagram below, the left image shows fast-blue (LB) labelled lumbosacral neurons, yellow arrows represent FB+ neurons showing expression of the marker of interest, in this case GDNF family receptor alpha-3 (Gfrα3, middle panel) and white arrowheads represent FB+ neurons that do not express the marker of interest.
 The right panel shows the merged image with the inset showing examples of FB+/Gfrα3+ and FB+/Gfrα3- neurons.
 Scale bar 50 μm.

-In 2019, we published a study using RNA-sequencing to identify 7 subtypes of colonic sensory neurones, which we then validated using scqRT-PCR, immunohistochemistry and Ca2+-imaging - future work will investigate the roles of these sensory neuron subtypes in health and disease.
+In 2019, we published a study using RNA-sequencing to identify 7 subtypes of colonic sensory neurons, which we then validated using scqRT-PCR, immunohistochemistry and Ca2+-imaging - future work will investigate the roles of these sensory neuron subtypes in health and disease.
 In a collaboration with David Bulmer, Nicolas Cenac and David Hughes, we further demonstrated that the lipid metabolite 5-oxoETE is found at higher levels in constipation predominant irritable bowel syndrome and that this drives pain by activating one of the seven colonic sensory neuron subtypes.
 You can explore gene expression and co-expression in the 7 colonic sensory subtypes here.

 We also have also used retrograde tracing to show that TRPV1 expression increases in knee-innervating sensory neurons in mice during inflammation and that the inflammation-induced decrease in mouse digging behaviour (a measure of how pain affects spontaneous behaviour) is reversed by administration of a TRPV1 antagonist as shown in the figure below (A, experimental timeline; CFA = complete Freund's adjuvant to induce inflammation, B and C, 24-hours after CFA knee injection mice dig for less time and dig fewer burrows, which is reversed by administration of a TRPV1 antagonist, D and E, the antagonist has no effect on the digging behaviour or mice injected with saline).
 A lay summary of this work is provided here.

-These results and those of others in the field demonstrate that targeting knee-innervating neurones may be a good way to alleviate joint pain and bypass the side effects associated with taking a drug systemically that acts on the whole body.
+These results and those of others in the field demonstrate that targeting knee-innervating neurons may be a good way to alleviate joint pain and bypass the side effects associated with taking a drug systemically that acts on the whole body.
 To investigate this, in collaboration with Paul Heppenstall, we used AAV-PHP.S to deliver designer receptors exclusively activated by designer drugs (DREADD) constructs specifically to knee neurons.
-In a model of inflammatory joint pain using CFA, we found that whereas administration of vehicle (Veh, panel A below) had no effect on the CFA-induced decrease in digging behaviour, adminstration of the DREADD agonist compound 21 (C21, panel B below) reversed the CFA-induced decrease in digging behaviour and the hyperexcitability of knee-innervating neurons (panel C below), thus demonstrating potential for gene therapy in treating joint pain.
+In a model of inflammatory joint pain using CFA, we found that whereas administration of vehicle (Veh, panel A below) had no effect on the CFA-induced decrease in digging behaviour, administration of the DREADD agonist compound 21 (C21, panel B below) reversed the CFA-induced decrease in digging behaviour and the hyperexcitability of knee-innervating neurons (panel C below), thus demonstrating potential for gene therapy in treating joint pain.
 You can read about this work here, which was highlighted in the journal Arthritis & Rheumatology.

 We have also begun to explore the function of mesenchymal stem cells (MSC) and MSC-derived extracellular vesicles (MSC-EV) in osteoarthritis.
 MSCs have been found to alleviate pain and improve joint function in osteoarthritis patients, but mechanisms for these effects are not fully understood.
 In a recent publication in Arhtiritis & Rheumatology, using a the destablisiation of the medial meniscus (DMM) mouse model of osteoarthritis, we demonstrated intra-articular administration of MSCs or MSC-EVs into the mouse knee joint, after the onset of pain behaviours, could reverse DMM-induced decrease in digging and improve quality of sleep without impacting joint degeneration.
 Moreover, knee neurons isolated from DMM mice were hyperexcitable, which was not observed in DMM mice treated with MSCs or MSC-EVs.
 Further work used nerve growth factor (NGF), a mediator associated with osteoarthritis pain, to sensitise sensory neurons in vitro and showed that MSC-EV application could reverse NGF-induced sensitisation.
 These results suggest that MSC-EVs are able to alleviate osteoarthritis pain through direct interaction with sensory neurons, results summarised in the cartoon below by Alice White, and work is on-going to discover through which MSC-EVs produce this analgesic effect.